Lords of the Deep: Plot

 Claire’s lover, Jack O’Neill, is discovered unconscious ostensibly after an encounter with the creature.
 However, it is revealed to be a ruse and he conspires with Dr Stottelmyer to get some answers.
 He tells her to perform an autopsy on Seaver while he goes to the Computer Annex to look through the classified files.

 Claire reaches the colony and finds Chadwick and Fernandez alive and well.
 Chadwick explains that the creatures abducted him as they needed a way to get onto the base.

 Stottelmyre determines that Seaver died from asphyxiation and asks Trilby if there were any drops in the oxygen levels.
-Trilby responds that the room was sealed drained of oxygen on the orders of Commander Dobler.
-However, before she can tell anyone Dobler, who was monitoring the whole exchange, has her asphyxiated too.
+Trilby responds that the room was sealed and drained of oxygen on the orders of Commander Dobler.
+However, before the Doctor can tell anyone, Dobler, who was monitoring the whole exchange, has her asphyxiated too.

 Meanwhile at the colony, Chadwick explains to Claire that the creatures are benevolent.
 Their purpose on Earth is to help humanity overcome its own ecological issues, and that they infiltrated the lab to warn them that a massive earthquake is incoming which will destroy it.

 Dobler discovers that Claire has gone and goes to confront Jack, who has learnt that the US Navy and Martel Corporation were well aware of the “unidentified life form” on the seabed.
 Dobler explains that the replacement crew were meant to deal with the aliens, but with them gone he now intends to destroy them.
 He subdues Jack and orders the one remaining crew member still loyal to him, Engel, to take another sub and find Claire.
 However, the sub is attacked by the creatures and Dobler loses contact.
 He then calls his immediate superior at Martel, revealing he had been in contact with them the entire time, and learns he is to be replaced.

 Claire returns to the base to try and warn them, and finds Dobler on the brink of madness.
 She discovers the dead crew and Jack injured, and tries to escape with him.
 Dobler tries to seal them in a corridor and asphyxiate them.
 Jack escapes through an air vent into the computer room and shuts down Trilby, while the creature saves Claire.

 The pair reach the submarine bay and escape to the colony, while Dobler is killed as the earthquake hits the lab.

 Claire receives a final vision in which the aliens reveal that they were once the dominant life form on their own planet but destroyed it through selfishness and greed, forcing them to flee to Earth, and they now wish to prevent the same fate befalling humanity.
 They reach the colony and reunite with Fernandez, Engel, and Chadwick.